— The Woman Behind pinotnoirmom.com

 I built this blog because I wish it had existed when I was wiring $170,000 into a deal I didn’t fully understand.

 I’m not a guru.
 I’m not a millionaire.
 I’m a woman who made expensive mistakes, learned from them slowly, and is now doing the work I should have done from the beginning.
+Everything on this site comes from actual research, actual deal analysis, and actual money on the line — mine.

 If you’re a first-time buyer trying to figure out if you can afford Philadelphia, this is for you.
 If you’re thinking about your first flip and want to understand the numbers before you touch the money, this is for you.
 If you just want honest information from someone who has been burned and came back anyway — you’re in the right place.